That's all folks

 For a comfortable, happy spider, I recommend using a heat mat and thermostat.

 You don’t need a dimmer thermostat, the mats naturally warm up steadily and cool down steadily.
-These are better suited to desert reptiles with heat lamps, and cost much more than a simple reptile thermostat.
+These devices are better suited to desert reptiles with heat lamps, and cost much more than a simple reptile thermostat.

 I would avoid bulbs, however, as these can add to the temperature of the enclosure and dry the air.